frazs/prometheus-operator-configs/README.md

 - AlertManager sending alerts to Slack (currently all dev cluster criticals to Cloud Slack #prometheus-alerts)
 - Slack alerts formatted for readability and useful detail
 - Tagged originating cluster to alerts (requires modifying the Prometheus Operator terraform script)
+- Multi-cluster Grafana (requires modifying the Prometheus Operator terraform script)

 **In Progress**
-- Multi-cluster Grafana (requires modifying the Prometheus Operator terraform script)
+- Exploring Grafana dashboards

 **Upcoming**
 - Blackbox exporter ([& eventual refactor to upcoming BlackboxMonitor](https://github.com/coreos/prometheus-operator/pull/2832))
-- Pipelines
 - Port to other clusters
 - Other useful exporters (likely cluster-specific, e.g. GPU metrics for DAaaS)
+- Pipeline/Refactor

-The following code snippets are listed for reference and will be pipelined. [kubens](https://github.com/ahmetb/kubectx) has been used to automaticaly apply them in the 'monitoring' namespace, so I'll need to double-check them with the appropriate -n flag placements.
+The code snippets in the following notes are listed for reference and may later be pipelined or refactored.
+Note that they do not have any -n flags: [kubens](https://github.com/ahmetb/kubectx) has been used to automaticaly enforce the 'monitoring' namespace on kubectl.

 **To apply the cluster tag**, in the Prometheus Operator terraform script under prometheus.prometheusSpec, add: